1Numankhan/Google-data-analytics-BellaBeat-data-analysis-case-study/README.md

 ## checking start and end of the date
 checking starting and end of the date.
 This is the example of one table individual date set.
-I do it for all to check when the specific activity is started and ended.
+I do it to check when the specific activity starts and ends.
 ## Querying Date Range Using SQL

 You can use SQL to find the start and end dates within a specified date range.
 Here's an example using the `daily_activity_merged` table: